-Harry pulled up some boxes and leaned up against the front wall.
+Harry pulled up some boxes and piled up against the front wall.
 Reaching for the company laptop, he went to his favorite search engine.
-First, typed in, ‘electronic recycling’.
+He first, typed in, ‘electronic recycling’.
 A few sites were revealed.
 Urban E Recycling had the best feedback.
 Then, he typed, ‘data destruction‘.
 Urban E Recyclings showed up again.
 One last search; HIPAA Compliant.
-Again, Urban E Recycling was the only one that appeared that actually HIPAA Compliant and did electronic recycling in the area.
+Again, Urban E Recycling was the only one that appeared that actually HIPAA compliant and did electronic recycling in the area.

 Both relief and excitement swelled up in Harry.
 ‘There is no charge‘.
 He read it again.’
 No charge for data destruction?
 No charge for pick up?
 No charge for certificate of data destruction?
 No charge for inventory?
 ‘Harry kept reading.
 He didn’t understand why these services were free.